How to Build an Incident Response Playbook in 9 Steps

 What is an Incident Response Playbook?

 An incident response playbook is a set of rules that describes at least one action to be executed with input data and triggered by one or more events.
-It is a critical component of cybersecurity — especially in relation to security automation platforms and security orchestration, automation and response (SOAR) solutions.
+It is a critical component of cybersecurity, especially in relation to security automation platforms and security orchestration, automation and response (SOAR) solutions.
 It’s meant to represent a basic security process in a generalized way that can be used across a variety of enterprises.

-Key Component of an Incident Response Playbook
+Key Components of an Incident Response Playbook

-According to IACD, Incident response playbooks “bridge the gap between an organization’s policies and procedures and a security automation [solution].”
 While an incident response plan highlights overall roles and communication requirements, a playbook tells you what actions to take for threats.
 Time is of the essence when a threat occurs.
 It’s critical to eliminate unnecessary steps and information from the incident response process.

 Incident response playbooks (IR playbooks) can be shared across organizations and include common components, such as: